kylejones200/psis_4700_applied_ai/webslides/topic_AI-Buzzwords-That-Have-Already-Aged.md

 ## The Deeper Lesson

-Every hype wave teaches something lasting.
+Every hype wave teaches something lasting
-LangChain taught modularity.
+LangChain taught modularity
-LangGraph taught structure.
+LangGraph taught structure
-MCP teaches trust and context.
+MCP teaches trust and context
 Each step built the next

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.